 The price does not include the transport (about 1100 pln- 1200 pln – minibus).
 It’s possible to use your own transport.

-1.If you are willing to participate in the expedition please, apply not later than by the end of March/ beginning of April.
+1.If you are willing to participate in the expedition please, apply not later than by the end of March.

-3.Please, send us your name, surname, date and place of birth, adress, via e-mail or post.
+3.Please, send us your name, surname, date and place of birth, adress, via e-mail.

 We set out from Katowice and go by bus to Pont (1960), in the Graic Alps.
 There’s a possibility to meet us there.
 On the same day we have to ascend the shelter Vittorio Emmanuele 2770, around which we spend a night.
 There are no cable railways, instead we can see wonderfull, premevial nature.
 On our way to the shelter we can admire the carpets of flowers and a beautiful waterfall.
 It’s not difficult to meet here a mountain goat, capricorn, a fox or a marmot.
 Above the shelter we can see impressive 3 thousand meters peaks.
 Next day we get up early in the morning.
 We go along the rocky valley, then through a glacier, we get to a ledge covered with snow.
 When we continue climbing this gentle slope, after 5 hours we’ll get to the figure of Madonna, having covered a short rocky passage (10 metres).
 From the top the most beautiful view on Mont Blanc spreads, if the visibility is good we can even see the Meditereenean Sea.
 From the top along the same way we get down to the shelter.
 Next day we descend to Pont and travel to Les Houches, a small town from where we set off to the top of Mont Blanc.